 Yes, the bench it includes usually has a weight limit of 140 kg.
 However, options are available for bariatric patients or individuals with special needs, such as body box with double doors for wheelchair access.

-7. How many gas bottles does the device use?
+7. How many gas bottles does the PowerCube Body+ use?

-The PowerCube Body+ body plethysmograph with the DLCO option uses a single gas bottle, sufficient for calibration and test execution.
-If no DLCO is installed no calibration gas is needed
+Our PowerCube Body+ body plethysmograph with the DLCO option uses a single gas bottle, sufficient for calibration and test execution.
+If the system does not include DLCO, it does not require calibration gas.

 8. What if I need to evaluate pulmonary function but don’t have space for a body box?